blue-yonder/azure-cost-mon/README.md

 variables in regular Python syntax.
 The following variables need to be defined in order to record various metrics.

+If you do not want to monitor a given metric, just do not define the corresponding `XXX_METRIC_NAME` option.

 Enterprise billing metrics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~